 Who is InMotion Hosting for?

-It is for those looking for a reliable hosting at a decent price that offers generous plans in terms of storage, bandwidth and email accounts.
+It is for those looking for a host at a decent price that offers generous plans in terms of storage, bandwidth and email accounts.
 If you are looking for their closest competitors, check SiteGround or DreamHost.

 Try InMotion Hosting: www.inmotionhosting.com